utep-cs-systems-courses/project2-buzblink-GreciaNav/project/src/README.md

     alternate when there is a break in between notes.

 - Pressing **S2**: This button will make a siren pattern play.
 The siren is also a mini rhythm game!
-If you press S3 or S4 right when the siren displays the green LED, when you press S2 again, the siren's pitch will increase.
-Similarly, if you press S3 or S4 right when the siren displays the red LED, when you press S2 again, the siren's pitch will decrease.
+If you press S3 right when the siren displays the green LED, when you press S2 again, the siren's pitch will increase.
+Similarly, if you press S3 right when the siren displays the red LED, when you press S2 again, the siren's pitch will decrease.

 - Pressing **S3**: This button turns off the buzzer, and causes only the green LED to turn on.

-- Pressing **S4**: This button turns off the buzzer, and causes only the red LED to turn on.
+- Pressing **S4**: This button turns off the buzzer, and makes de red LED turn on with different dim intensities.